SonuK-Mehta/Sonuk-Mehta/README.md

 </div>

 # 💫 About Me:
 👋 Hello there!
-I'm passionate Front-End Developer on a mission to create captivating and user-friendly web experiences.
+I'm Front-End Developer on a mission to create captivating and user-friendly web experiences.
 With a keen eye for design and a deep understanding of the latest web technologies, I bring digital visions to life.

 # 💻 Tech Stack: